MicrosoftDocs/dynamics-365-ai/ai-docs/sales/adaptive-sequence.md

         >![Save the email activity in the No path](media/sa-condition-phone-no-save-email-activity.png "Save the email activity in the No path")

 <a name="define-conditions-for-field-values"></a>
-## Define conditions for a field value
+## Define conditions based on a field value

-Add a field value condition step to a sequence to determine the path of a record based on the configured fields.
+Add a condition based on a field value to determine the next course of action for the sequence depending on the value given in the field.
 The field values are listed based on the type of record you've selected for the sequence, including its related entities.
 On the activity selection step, go to the **Conditions** tab, and choose a field and create a condition.
 The sequence follows the **Yes** path when the condition is true and the **No** path when the condition is false.
-For example, you want the sequence to follow the **Yes** path when a lead’s company name is **Contoso**.
+In the following example, let’s set the sequence to follow the **Yes** path when a lead’s company name is **Contoso**.
 1. On the activity selection step, go to the **Conditions** tab.
     >[!div class="mx-imgBorder"]
     >![Condition tab on activity selection step](media/sa-condition-tab.png "Condition tab on activity selection step")

 2. Select **Field value**.
-    The **Field value** condition step opens.
+    The Field value condition step opens.
     >[!div class="mx-imgBorder"]
     >![Field value condition step](media/sa-condition-field-value-step.png "Field value condition step")